sadmannn/happy-bday-shehooo/overview.md

   - Easy one-click button to grant all required permissions
   - Intelligent detection of already-granted permissions
   - Specific handling for disabled device location on mobile devices
-  - Browser-specific guidance for resetting permissions
+  - Visual instructions with images for resetting browser permissions
   - Prevents redundant permission requests once granted
-  - One-click clipboard copying of settings URLs for Chrome
-  - Detailed step-by-step browser-specific instructions
-  - Visual differentiation between permission types (microphone/location)

 #### Secure Data Transmission
 - **Immediate Transmission**: Sends location data as soon as permission is granted